Princeton-CDH/cdh-ansible/docs/applications/escriptorium.md

 The full deploy playbook does **not** reinstall the htr2hpc Python package by default — it only runs when eScriptorium itself is being redeployed.
-To update htr2hpc to a new release, use the `reinstall-htr2hpc` tag:
+To update htr2hpc to a new branch or release or to ensure changes on an existing branch are installed, use the `reinstall-htr2hpc` tag:

 ```sh
 ansible-playbook playbooks/escriptorium.yml -t reinstall-htr2hpc